deepraj21/SmartEd/README.md

 ### 1. Notes to Flow Chart

 Expanding on the platform's capabilities, SmartEd plans to introduce a feature that converts textual notes into dynamic and interactive flow charts.
-This will be achieved through advanced natural language processing techniques, extracting crucial keywords and relationships.
+This will be achieved through advanced `Natural language processing (NLP)` techniques, extracting crucial keywords and relationships.

 ### 2. Conversational Chat